bitm0de/HttpsUtility/README.md

 * Note: I have no direct affiliation with "SharptoothCode" anymore due to employment changes.
 I do still have full control over maintaining this repository however.
 (Current releases on Github will contain the relevant SIMPL Windows and SIMPL+ module files.)

-Latest release is available on the releases section: https://github.com/bitm0de/HttpsUtility/releases
+The latest release is available i~~~~n the releases section: https://github.com/bitm0de/HttpsUtility/releases